 I saw tons of buyers from around the globe at MAGIC Las Vegas.
 I’ve never seen anything like it.
-I talked to the people who listened to my presentations, and they were from places as wide-ranging as Nigeria and Brazil.
+The people who listened to my presentations were from places as wide-ranging as Nigeria and Brazil.
 It was exciting!

 I love MAGIC’s new methods.
-The show has become a lot more organized and they’re doing a lot to keep buyers coming back for more, especially via curating attending brands and offering high quality programming.
+The show has become a lot more organized and they’re doing a lot to keep buyers coming back for more.
+Some of the most effective tactics are curating attending brands and high quality programming.
 Now the shows are curated similarly to how buyers buy like Conscious Collections for sustainability-focused brands and Oasis for emerging and/or otherwise standout brands.
 This a huge help for buyers so they don’t need to tackle every area and every booth.

-Something else that stood out what the number of brands from Kickstarter and Indiegogo showing at POOLTRADESHOW which typically shows younger tech brands.
-Shop Fun Club is one and I’m obsessed with their edgy designs.
+Something else that stood out was the number of brands from Kickstarter and Indiegogo showing at POOLTRADESHOW (which typically shows younger tech brands).
+I’m obsessed with Shop Fun Club’s edgy designs.
 Their message is fun and on point and they created an atmosphere to match it with donuts, hard lemonade and painting sessions.

-Now I’m excited to see what happens in the summer, to see if it kind of keeps up the momentum or if market was booming this season because Fall/Winter is usually a bigger buy.
+Now I’m excited to see what happens in the summer.
+Will the momentum keep up?
+Or was market booming this season because Fall/Winter is usually a bigger buy?

 What’s next?
-Arianna is near the end of her trip to New York, then she and I are heading to Paris for market.
+Arianna is near the end of her trip to New York.
+Afterwards, she and I are heading to Paris for market.